How to Install Line Post Insulators ("brackets") on Wood Posts

 All posts should already be:

-The 52-inch height is critical — it allows the Cameo story pole to work perfectly without adjustment.
+The 52-inch height is critical — it sets up your posts to use the exact measurements we'll list below for a 6-line Cameo fence system.
+Also, it allows the Cameo Story Pole to work without adjustment.

 This step is refreshingly simple.